BFRBs involve repetitive grooming which causes damage, induces shame, and leads to repeated efforts to stop the behavior.

 -accept urges without giving in

--defuse from thoughts about picking
+-defuse from thoughts

 Brooke completed her undergraduate degree at McGill University in Montréal, Canada and went on to complete a Master of Social Work with a clinical concentration at the Columbia University School of Social Work.
 While in this program, she was accepted into the Dialectical Behavior Therapy (DBT) Training Program and Lab, the only program of its kind in a School of Social Work.
 She completed her clinical internship at the NYU Child Study Center.